flink-extended/ai-flow/docs/content/development/create_a_project.md

 ## Config project

 Each project has a file named `project.yaml` to takes configurations the project.
-The config file has following keys or  sections:
+The config file has following configuration keys or  sections:

 * project_name: the project's name, which will be the default `namespace` of workflows in this project as well.
 * server_uri: the URI that the AIFlow Server is running on, so that the workflows in project can communicate with.
 * notification_server_uri: the URI that the Notification Server is running on, so that the workflows in project can communicate with.
 * blob: this section specifies where the project codes would be uploaded so that the AIFlow Server and workers could download the codes to execute.
+For more details about configuring blob, please refer to [Blob Manager Plugin](../plugins/blob_manager_plugin.md).

-A complete example of the project.yaml.
+A complete example of `project.yaml`.

 ```yaml
 project_name: aiflow-examples